Legendary NFL coach, broadcaster and video game icon, John Madden, passed away at age 85

 — NFL (@NFL) December 29, 2021

-John Madden won 16 Emmy Awards and covered 11 Super Bowls from 1979 to 2009.
+John Madden won sixteen Emmy Awards and covered eleven Super Bowls from 1979 to 2009.
 He was inducted into the Pro Football Hall of Fame in 2006.
 He was an NFL and American treasure and will be missed.